CristianPerez06/a-reddit-like-app/README.md

   - Dismiss All Button (animations not included)

 ## Some notes
-  - The app uses doesn't consume the RedditAPI (since its uses OAuth which is a little bit more complex to implement).
-Instead it uses DummyAPI which provides static content that can be used for this purpose.
+  - The app uses doesn't consume the RedditAPI (since it uses OAuth which is a little bit more complex to implement).
+Instead it consumes DummyAPI which provides static content that can be used for this purpose.
   - Some more tests should be added to have good coverage.
-  - Image container on Post Details has some style issues that need to be fixed in the future.
+  - Image container in Post Details has some style issues that need to be fixed in the future.

  ## Demo
  https://a-reddit-like-app.herokuapp.com/